 - Coconut Milk - I used coconut milk and am not sure if I really like it.
 It was ok.
 Can substitute it with any other non dairy milk of choice.
 I personally prefer dairy milk and highly recommend if one is not a vegan.

-- Non Vegan – Is using dairy, use 2% milk (I use 2%) or whole milk.
-Roast cashews & raisins in 2 tbsp butter/ghee.
+- Non Vegan - Is using dairy, use 2% milk (I use 2%) or whole milk.
+Roast cashews & raisins in 2 tablespoon butter/ghee.
 Add the ghee to payasam along with cashews & raisins.

 - Stovetop - When preparing moong dal payasam on stovetop, use a pressure cooker to cook dal.
 Then follow rest of the recipe.
 I pressure cook dal for 3-4 whistles.
 OR cook dal in a saucepan until soft and follow the above recipe.